 By: Zachary Means, CEO

 Most pundits had predicted that a Trump victory would cause a market recession and that stocks would tank.
-The markets, for the most part, were predicting a Clinton victory and that a Clinton win would be considered a good thing.
-Clinton was the known entity—the comfortable choice.
-What the markets dislike is uncertainty—which was exactly what the dark-horse, Trump, was.
+For the most part, the markets were predicting a Clinton victory and that a Clinton win would be considered a good thing.
+Clinton was the known entity, the comfortable choice.
+What the markets dislike is uncertainty, which was exactly what the dark-horse, Trump, was.

-By 7 a.m. however things started to look different.
-The fear of the unknown slowly dissipated and the futures started to move upward.
+By 7 AM, however, things started to look different.
+The fear of the unknown slowly dissipated, and the futures started to move upward.
 By the end of the day, markets were positive…certainly an unexpected reversal and over a 1,000-point swing.
-I just couldn’t fathom how something that was supposed to be so bad for the markets turned around in a matter of hours.
+I couldn’t fathom how something that was supposed to be so bad for the markets turned around in a matter of hours.
 There was a lot of speculation about why, but nobody truly knows for sure.

-2020 will also be a very unique and interesting election year.
-While many have attempted to predict what a Trump or Biden win may mean for the markets, the truth is that no one can predict the future and giving in to political fears or expectations by making major changes to your investment portfolio can be perilous.
+2020 will also be a unique, interesting election year.
+While many have attempted to predict what a Trump or Biden win may mean for the markets, the truth is that no one can predict the future.
+Giving in to political fears or expectations by making major changes to your investment portfolio can be perilous.
 The story above regarding the 2016 election serves as a fitting example of how predictions can go awry and how quickly the markets can incorporate and adjust to new information.

 The truth is, we don’t know who will win the election.
 We also don’t know exactly how the markets will react.
-After all, while history can show us some patterns between past elections and market performance, past performance is no guarantee of future results.
+While history can show us some patterns between past elections and market performance, past performance is no guarantee of future results.
 What we do know is that whoever wins will not affect our overall investment approach or portfolio allocations.
-We will continue to own and hold best of breed companies alongside you and hope you will trust us and do the same.
+We will continue to own and hold the best breed companies alongside you and hope you will trust us and do the same.